Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If partaking in outdoor activities, you’ll want to consider moisture-wicking fabrics, especially.
 Technical clothing like reflective insulated layers may also help you stay warm.
 Meanwhile, lightweight UPF clothing is ideal in the summer months.

-👉 Pro Tip: See my Colorado Packing List for more suggestions on how to stay comfortable!
+👉 Pro Tip: See my Colorado Packing List for more suggestions on how to stay comfortable.

 Wear Sunscreen

 Wearing sunscreen is one of the most crucial Colorado travel tips.
-At higher elevations like that of Steamboat Springs, the sun’s rays are more intense.
+At higher elevations like that in Steamboat Springs, the sun’s rays are more intense.
 Even in the winter months, you’ll want to liberally reapply sunscreen throughout the day to avoid sunburn and the harmful effects of UV light.

 Stay Hydrated